Credit System Design

 Adjusting Activity Credits

-Use /activity config to tune credit awards:
+Use /season set-credits to tune credit awards:

 - Increase for activities you want to emphasize